beranradek/overview-repo/README.md

 ## Implemented features
  * Inner/left/right outer joins implemented as compositions of mappers to allow fetching of related entities as one composed (pageable) entity, with almost no effort (only simple join specification is needed when composing the mappers).
- * Partial update only of some subset of attributes (update defined using a passed lambda).
+ * Partial update only of some subset of attributes (defined using specified attributes with values or using an update lambda).
  * Support for composite primary keys.
  * "CREATE TABLE" SQL string generated from an entity mapper as an useful start to write DB schema (for now, MySQL only).
+ * Optional maximum length property on attributes.

 ## Quick start example